bodeolukolu/GBSapp/ReadMe.md

 - Easy use and designed for biologist.
 - Dosage-based variant calling and filtering.
 - Fully-automated: “walk-away” and “walk-through” mode.
-- Allows for use of haplotype-resolved reference genomes.
+- Allows for use of subgenomes, haplomes, and pan-genomes as reference genomes.
 - Minimizes excess heterozygosity and allele dropout.
 - Variant calling implemented from 1x (haploid) to 8x (octoploid).
+- Input data: shotgun WGS, reduced representation sequence (e.g., OmeSeq-qRRS, GBS, ddRADseq), and multiplexed-PCR data.
+- Can subsample shotgun whole genome data for variant calling, i.e. in silico reduced representation sequencing (RRS).
-- Parallelization of job on multiple compute cluster nodes (spark cluster infrastructure not required)
+- Parallelization of job on multiple compute cluster nodes (spark cluster infrastructure not required).
-- Splice-aware aligner allows for RNAseq data as input (recommended only for haploid or diploid genomes)
+- Splice-aware aligner allows for RNAseq data as input (recommended only for haploid or diploid genomes).
-- Generates variant sequence context (useful for applications such as oligo/primer design & sequenced-based phylogenetic analysis)
+- Generates variant sequence context (useful for applications such as oligo/primer design & sequenced-based phylogenetic analysis).
-- Fast alignment: speed increases with increasing sample read depth.
+- Variant calling delineates SNP from uniquely mapped and paralogs.
-- Fast variant calling.
+- Fast variant calling due to dynamic downsampling (avoids allele dropout due to biased downsampling).
+- Fast alignment due to joint-alignment method.
-- Visualizations for report and QC
+- Visualizations for report and QC.

 - Functions under-development:
   - calling microhaplotypes
-  - estimating ploidy level and aneuploidy.
+  - estimating ploidy level and aneuploidy
+  - recoding genotypes for tri-allelic and tetra-allelic